alsalafiyyah/alsalafiyyah.github.io/_posts/2019/2019-09-01-allah-create-all-things-in-general.md

 hijri: "Muharram 02, 1441 AH"
 source: "Fatawa Al-lajnah Al-Da'imah of KSA, Fatwa no. 16950, Question 1"
 category: [fatwas,tawhid]
-excerpt: "The basic ruling is that Allah has created all things in general.
+summary: "The basic ruling is that Allah has created all things in general.
 Allah has created good and He enjoins and loves it, and He has created evil and He prohibits and dislikes it."
 author: "Permanent Committee of KSA"
 muftis:
   chairman: